Key Takeaways

 1. 1

-Before comparing providers, assess your actual risk exposure and any coverage requirements your contracts or clients mandate.
-Maryland businesses often work with government agencies, property managers or general contractors that specify minimum limits.
+Start with what your contracts and clients actually require.
+Maryland businesses frequently work with government agencies, property managers and general contractors that specify minimum limits.
+Ask yourself:

-• Do your contracts require $1 million per occurrence/$2 million aggregate, or do federal agencies or Montgomery County developers require higher?
+• Do your contracts require $1 million per occurrence/$2 million aggregate, or do federal agencies or Montgomery County developers require higher limits?

-• Does your work involve client property, public foot traffic, or physical labor that increases injury exposure?
+• Does your work involve client property, public foot traffic or physical labor that raises injury exposure?

-• Would monthly billing help you manage cash flow during slow periods, like winter months for a Frederick landscaper or the off-season for an Ocean City rental company?
+• Would monthly billing help cash flow during slow periods, like winter for a Frederick landscaper or the off-season for an Ocean City rental company?

-• Can your business absorb a higher deductible to reduce premiums, or would a single claim strain your reserves?
+• Can the business absorb a higher deductible to cut premiums, or would a single claim strain reserves?

-Most Maryland small businesses start with standard limits that satisfy common contract thresholds, but understanding how much general liability coverage you need sets the foundation for everything else.
-Annual payments often come with discounts while monthly billing preserves flexibility for seasonal operations, and choosing a higher deductible lowers your premium but increases out-of-pocket costs when claims occur.
+Most Maryland small businesses start at standard limits that meet common contract thresholds.
+How much general liability coverage you need depends on your specific contracts and risk profile.
+Annual payments come with discounts.
+Monthly billing preserves flexibility for seasonal operations.
+A higher deductible lowers the premium but increases out-of-pocket costs per claim.

 2. 2